 Rheumatoid arthritis (RA) is a chronic, symmetric, inflammatory disease involving the synovial joints.
 RA occurs when the immune system loses its normal state of balanced control and activates sustained inflammation in the soft inner lining of joints, called synovial tissue.
 This inflammation produces joint pain, swelling, and stiffness, and can lead to permanent damage and deformity in structural joint elements like cartilage and bone.
-Significantly reduced physical function and healthrelated quality of life typically accompany these features.
+Significantly reduced physical function and health-related quality of life typically accompany these features.
 Antibody systems, such as rheumatoid factor (RF) and anti-citrullinated protein antibodies (ACPAs) are associated with RA, having been identified based on the antigens these antibodies bind to.
 RA is the most common inflammatory arthritis and affects an estimated 13 million people worldwide.
-It is estimated that up to 2.3 million people are living with RA in Europe today.
+It is estimated that 1.5 million people in the United States are affected by RA.